ukncsc/lme/docs/chapter4.md

 ## 4.2 Enable the Detection Engine

-In the left hand options, under Security, navigate to "Detections":
+In the left hand options, under Security, navigate to "Detections" (renamed to "Alerts" in later versions):

 ![Enable siem](siem.png)